tombomba/tombomba.github.io/_posts/2019-03-14-the-weird-and-wonderful-cycle-of-life.md

 ---
-title: "A soup of the people"
+title: "The weird and wonderful 'Cycle of Life'"
 media:
   youtube: uraG-z0grkc
 image: